Dschneider56/NetworkDesign/ReadMe.txt

 			Finally, it reads this grayscale image into a byte array, breaks it up into packets, and sends them back to the server.

-packet_functions.py	- Contains the functions "make_packet", "send_packets", and "receive_packets".
+packet_functions.py	- Contains the functions "make_packet", "send_packets", "receive_packets", "parse_packets",
+"corrupt_checksum", and "corrupt_ack".
 Classes UDPClient and UDPServer call send_packet
 			and receive_packet to send and receive packets respectively.

 			- "make_packet" splits up a byte array into packets 2 kb in size and returns them as a list of byte arrays.